LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Methodology

 By sending the carefully crafted separate convolutional kernels to each client, the weight gradient for each set of identity mapping sets is non-zero only for a different set of convolutional output channels.
 Therefore, when updates are aggregated together, the weight gradients remain separate.
-Looking at the reconstruction phase, if inputs from different clients activate the same bin, the computed weight gradient of that bin will not be shared between clients.
-Instead, the only inputs that can share the same weight gradients of a bin would be images within that single client's batch.
-As a result, the size of the FC layer only needs to scale based on client batch size, not due to the number of clients in aggregation.
+During the reconstruction phase, if inputs from different clients activate the same bin, the computed weight gradient of that bin will not be shared between clients.
+The only inputs that can share the same set of weight gradients would be images within that single client's batch.
+This essentially allows the size of the FC layer to scale only based on the client batch size, and {\em not with the number of clients}.

-When reconstructing images, this allows us to work with sets of weight gradients, each corresponding to different identity mapping sets (and client model).
+When reconstructing images, this allows us to work with different sets of weight gradients, each corresponding to separate identity mapping sets (and client model).
 Instead of Equation~\ref{eq:2}, we would then reconstruct images as:

 where $k$ indicates the client and the corresponding weight and bias gradients respective to their identity mapping set. $x^i_k$ is the input from client $k$ that activates bin $i$.
-Figure~\ref{fig:identity_maps} shows the process of using separate identity mapping sets to split apart the aggregate weight gradient.
+Figure~\ref{fig:identity_maps} shows the process of using separate identity mapping sets to split the aggregate weight gradient.
 This allows the attacker to leak images from each client separately after aggregation.

-This decoupled weight gradient partially solves the scaling problem of reconstructing images as the number of clients participating in aggregation increases.
-The number of clients we can attack in a single round is upper bounded by the number of convolutional kernels and the number of identity mapping sets we can create.
-By sending zero-output convolutional kernels to non-target clients, we ensure that these are not attacked.